(Just What the Sweet Ballyhoo is it, Anyway?)

 ANNUAL GENERAL MEETINGS

-Since the club’s inception, there have been two of these:
+Since the club’s inception, there have been three of these:

 • Sometime in the mid 90s, somewhere on the South-East Freeway, where it was voted (unanimously) to adopt the Pet Shop Boys’ Opportunities as the Club’s official anthem.